cjcoats/SMOKE-m3utilio/README.md

-The "generate new files in a file-set" constructs ensuring that file sizes do not exceed the (netCDF-2, 1990's) 2GB file size limit have not been needed since the introduction of netCDF-3 in the mid-1990's.
-This should go away.
+The "generate new files in a file-set" constructs ensuring that file sizes do not exceed the (netCDF-2, 1990's) 2GB file size limit have not been needed since the introduction of netCDF-3 in the late 1990's.
+These constructs are no longer needed and should go away.
 Possibly (since I/O API verslon 3.2 supports up to 2048 variables and I/O API 3.2-large supports up to 16384 variables), all of *src/filesetapi* should be eliminated, using standard I/O API instead.
-(Note that netCDF-3 supports file sizes larger than 2 GB, with a 2GB-per-timestep limit prior to netCDF-3.6, which does away with that limit...)
+(Note that netCDF-3 supports file sizes larger than 2 GB, with a 2GB-per-timestep limit prior to netCDF-3.6 (2002), which does away with that limit...)

 ### Notes